 The weight limit of a hoverboard is important for different reasons.
 All manufacturers declare a minimum and maximum weight limit for their hoverboards.
 It is recommended that you operate within these weight limits for the best results.

 For example, most hoverboards use polycarbonate or ABS plastic as their frame material.
-They are really durable, but still can develop cracks or break under the heavyweight.
-So it’s imperative that you don’t put excess weight on the hoverboard which could crack the frame and damage the electronics inside.
+They are really durable but still can develop cracks or break under the heavyweight.
+So you mustn’t put excess weight on the hoverboard, which could crack the frame and damage the electronics inside.

 Other components of the hoverboard also have a close relationship with the weight limit.
-For example, the screws, wheels, wheel axles, brackets, and other elements of the board can get damaged if you overload the board on a frequent basis.
+For example, the screws, wheels, wheel axles, brackets, and other board elements can get damaged if you overload the board frequently.